screensavers-club/argos-docs/docs/hardware/setting-up-components.md

 :::tip Note

-Please ommit 'Step 4: Adjust Screen for Rotation' and 'Step 6: Enclosure Assembly' steps as our set up does not require the enclosure and a rotated screen.
+Please omit 'Step 4: Adjust Screen for Rotation' and 'Step 6: Enclosure Assembly' steps as our set up does not require the enclosure and a rotated screen.

 :::